haskell/cabal/doc/cabal-project-description-file.rst

 Since version 3.4, cabal-install creates tarballs for each package coming from a ``source-repository-package`` stanza (effectively applying cabal sdists to such packages).
-It gathers the names of the packages from the appropriate .cabal file in the version control repository, and allows their use just like Hackage or locally defined packages.
+It gathers the names of the packages from the appropriate ``.cabal`` file in the version control repository, and allows their use just like Hackage or locally defined packages.

+.. _source-repository-package-fields:

+The :ref:`VCS fields<vcs-fields>` of ``source-repository-package`` are:

+..
+  data SourceRepositoryPackage f = SourceRepositoryPackage
+    { srpType :: !RepoType
+    , srpLocation :: !String
+    , srpTag :: !(Maybe String)
+    , srpBranch :: !(Maybe String)
+    , srpSubdir :: !(f FilePath)
+    , srpCommand :: ![String]
+    }

 .. cfg-field:: type: VCS kind

+    This field is required.

-.. cfg-field:: location: VCS location (usually URL)
+.. cfg-field:: location: VCS location

+    This field is required.

+.. cfg-field:: branch: VCS branch

+    This field is optional.

 .. cfg-field:: tag: VCS tag

+    This field is optional.

-.. cfg-field:: subdir: subdirectory list
+.. cfg-field:: subdir: VCS subdirectory list

     Look in one or more subdirectories of the repository for cabal files, rather than the root.
+This field is optional.

 .. cfg-field:: post-checkout-command: command